 Camps, Retreats & Scholarships

-FACES CAMP - A camp for kids with facial differences - USA
+FACES CAMP - A camp for youth with facial differences ages 6-17

 Each summer, FACES Camp helps children with facial differences foster independence by engaging socially and making friends with other children experiencing similar medical issues.
 The camp features typical camp activities including talent nights, arts and crafts, archery, canoeing, ropes course, zip line, rock wall climbing, hiking, swimming, horseback riding and more.